bskutivan/Weather-Dashboard/README.md

 to practice use of server-side APIs by creating a responsive weather app that uses local storage for persistant history of the cities a user has looked up, a 5-day forcast, and dynamic UV index.

+# Usage

+to use this project please feel free to see the deployed app with link below and in description.
+To use code for your own projects please feel free to clone to repo to a local directory and find all necessary script in the script.js file in the assets directory.

 # Criteria

 GIVEN a weather dashboard with form inputs</br>